riflechess/riflechess.github.io/stp/summaries/Comprehensive__Neighborhood_Planning_Committee.md

 date:
 ---
 #### Meeting Info
-**Type:** Comprehensive Neighborhood Planning Committee meeting **Purpose:** Review and discuss the proposed comprehensive plan for Saint Paul's neighborhoods **Date/Time:** Tuesday, March 21st, 2023, at 6:00 PM **Location:** City Council Chambers, Saint Paul City Hall
+**Meeting:** Comprehensive Neighborhood Planning Committee **Date/Time:** March 12, 2023 at 6:00 PM
+**Location:** City Hall, Council Chambers
+**Purpose:** Discussion and potential vote on several planning proposals for the city of Saint Paul.

 #### Summary
-The Comprehensive Neighborhood Planning Committee held a public meeting to review and discuss the proposed comprehensive plan for Saint Paul's neighborhoods.
-The plan aims to address various issues such as housing affordability, transportation, and public safety.

-Key decisions:

-* **Housing Affordability:** The committee agreed to allocate $1 million in funding to support affordable housing initiatives.
+The meeting covered a range of topics related to neighborhood planning.
+Key points include:

+* The proposed development of a new community center in the Payne-Phalen neighborhood was discussed.
+While there was some opposition from residents who expressed concerns about increased noise and traffic, the majority supported the proposal.
+* A plan for improving lighting along Summit Avenue was presented, with a focus on increasing safety at night.
+This received unanimous support from committee members.
-* **Transportation:** A proposal to establish a city-wide bike-sharing program was tabled for further discussion.
+* A proposal to create a bike-share system in Saint Paul was tabled due to lack of funding details.
-* **Public Safety:** The committee expressed concerns about crime rates in certain neighborhoods and requested additional resources from the police department.

-Notable moment of contention:
-The allocation of funds for affordable housing sparked debate among committee members.
-Some argued that $1 million was insufficient, while others believed it was a good starting point.
-A motion to increase funding to $2 million failed by a vote of 6-4.

-Residents spoke about concerns regarding gentrification and the need for more community engagement in planning decisions.
-The committee acknowledged these concerns and committed to hosting additional public meetings to gather feedback.
+* The committee discussed potential zoning changes to allow for more affordable housing options.

+A contentious point arose during the discussion of the community center development, with one resident expressing concerns about increased property values driving out long-time residents.
+However, this concern was largely mitigated by the presence of a representative from the developer who assured that the new center would prioritize affordability and community engagement.